pic pic

 To introduce unicode characters (Tab Completion)

-Type a unicode character/command, press Ctrl + Space to open an option list, and then choose the option and press Tab
+Type a unicode character, press Ctrl + Space to open an option list, choose an option, and press Tab.

 Example

-In Julia, Greek letters and math have the same syntax as Latex.
-To add them, you need to start with \ (e.g., \eq for β‰ ) and use Tab completion.
+Unicode characters include Greek letters and math symbols.
+They can be introduced by using the same syntax as in Latex.
+To add them, you need to start the word with \ (e.g., \eq for ≠) and use Tab completion.

 To select the same word multiple times

-Select the word and then press Ctrl+d for selecting each additional time it appears.
-This is useful when you want to change part of the expression.
+Select the word and then press Ctrl+d for selecting the next occurrence of the word.

 Example